 - 13.1.
 In accordance with the Concacaf Regulations Governing International Matches, a request for permission must be submitted to Concacaf in advance by the applicable PMA with an indication of the venue and date of the planned match, the name of the opposing team and the financial arrangements.
 In those cases where such special permission is granted, financial conditions and provisions (as per FIFA and Concacaf) with respect to international matches shall apply. - 13.2.
-Unless Concacaf gives special permission, the teams participating in The Competition shall not have the right to play friendly and/or official matches in the venues of The Competition in a period commencing sixty (60) days before the start and ending one (1) month after the conclusion of The Competition.
-In those cases where such special permission is granted, financial conditions and provisions (as per FIFA and Concacaf) with respect to international matches will apply. - 13.3.
+Unless Concacaf gives special permission, the teams participating in the Competition shall not have the right to play friendly and/or official matches in the venues of the Competition during a period commencing sixty (60) days prior to the start of the Competition and ending one (1) month after the conclusion of the Competition.
+In those cases where such special permission is granted, financial conditions and provisions (as per FIFA and Concacaf regulations with respect to international matches) shall apply. - 13.3.
 Once the groups for the Competition have been announced, teams in the same group may not play a friendly match in any of the venues of the Competition. - 13.4.
-In all cases, the PMA concerned shall be responsible for all consequences which may result from failure to observe the regulations mentioned above.
+In all cases, the applicable PMA shall be responsible for all consequences which may result from failure to observe the regulations mentioned above.